-We may invest up to 25% of our Total Assets in securities of MLPs.
-We may invest up to 30% of our Total Assets in unregistered or otherwise restricted securities, primarily through direct investments in securities of listed companies.
+We also may invest in other securities, consistent with our investment objective and fundamental and non-fundamental policies.
+As a RIC, we may invest up to 25% of our Total Assets in securities of MLPs.
+We may invest up to 30% of our Total Assets in restricted securities that are ineligible for resale under Rule 144A under the 1933 Act, all of which may be illiquid securities, primarily through direct investments in securities of listed companies.